Kristina01111000/4Einstitute/README.md

 - Join Us
 - Funding

-probably will use astra theme
+probably will use astra theme, not a very complicated site, not collecting medical data

 This site is going to be for giving information to people, not storing peoples info correct?
 CORRECT Will be an informational site, collect emails from people, not a really in depth site, info page, about page, contact us page